 FPL was incorporated under the laws of Florida in 1925 and is a rate-regulated electric utility engaged primarily in the generation, transmission, distribution and sale of electric energy in Florida.
 FPL is the largest electric utility in the state of Florida and one of the largest electric utilities in the U.S. based on retail MWh sales.
 In January 2019, NEE acquired Gulf Power Company (Gulf Power), a rate-regulated electric utility engaged in the generation, transmission, distribution and sale of electric energy in northwest Florida.
 On January 1, 2021, FPL and Gulf Power merged, with FPL as the surviving entity.
 All of Gulf Power's assets and debts have been assumed by FPL.
 However, during 2021, FPL continued to be regulated as two separate ratemaking entities in the former service areas of FPL and Gulf Power.
 Effective January 1, 2022, FPL became regulated as one ratemaking entity with new unified rates and tariffs.
-At December 31, 2023, FPL had approximately 33,276 MW of net generating capacity, approximately 90,000 circuit miles of transmission and distribution lines and 883 substations.
+At December 31, 2024 FPL had approximately 35,052 MW of net generating capacity, approximately 91,000 circuit miles of transmission and distribution lines and 921 substations.
 FPL provides service to its electric customers through an integrated transmission and distribution system that links its generation facilities to its customers.
-FPL serves more than twelve million people through approximately 5.9 million customer accounts.
+FPL serves more than twelve million people through more than 6 million customer accounts.

 FPL maintains a heightened focus on rates and reliability for customers.
 Since rates are largely cost-based, maintaining low rates requires a strategy focused on developing and maintaining a low-cost position, including the implementation of ideas generated from cost savings initiatives.
 A common benchmark used in the electric power industry for comparing rates across companies is the price of 1,000 kWh of consumption per month for a residential customer.
-FPL segment's 2023 average bill for 1,000 kWh of monthly residential usage was well below both the average of reporting electric utilities within Florida and the July 2023 national average (the latest date for which this data is available).
+FPL’s average bill for 1,000 kWh of monthly residential usage was well below both the average of reporting electric utilities within Florida and the national average based on latest available data.

 FPL Credit Ratings Summary